curlydesigner/site/_posts/2023-06-24-b_Colour_Accessabilty_DarkLight.md

 <br>
 <br>

 Even when Dark Mode wasn't yet a thing, it still existed on the BalckBerry Devices.
 The concept of dark mode isn't entirely new, as it traces its roots back to the early days of computing when the first computer screens were already in "dark mode."
-However, it gained significant traction in 2019 when major tech giants like Apple and Google officially integrated it into their operating systems.
+However, it gained significant traction when major tech giants officially integrated it into their operating systems.
 But before all that, our eyes get used to reading books with dark text on a white background.
 Saying that, this was when we were working and studying during the day and sleeping at night.
 <br>
 <br>

-#### LEARNING
+#### LEARNINGS

 Nowadays, when we use our devices around the clock, users want to have the possibility to customize their devices, giving their eyes a rest especially during night time use.Dark mode makes devices in low-light environments more comfortable by reducing glare and preserving night vision.